 Following the success of the diabetic kidney disease project, Proteomics International extended its collaboration agreement with The University of Western Australia to seek early markers for diabetic retinopathy, the major cause of blindness in the US.

 This collaboration is applying the Promarker™ platform to look for prognostic markers in the blood that can identify patients at risk of retinopathy, especially sight-threatening retinopathy.
 The program is again utilising the Fremantle Diabetes Study which provided the rich sample repository that led to PromarkerD.

 Oxidative stress (2-tag)

 Status update: Validation studies pending; Commercialisation discussions underway

-Proteomics International has been in a long-term collaboration with The University of Western Australia to develop methodology that could become the next generation of medical diagnostic tests.
-The patented technology called “2-tag” measures the oxidative stress in a system.
-Proteomics International holds a number of patents covering the “2-tag” method and is currently in commercial negotiations to unlock value from this innovative technology.
+Proteomics International has formalised its long-term collaboration with The University of Western Australia (UWA) to develop methodology that could become the next generation of medical diagnostic tests.
+OxiDx Pty Ltd (OxiDx), an incorporated joint venture between the Company and UWA, has been formed to unlock the value from the patented “2-tag” technology which measures the oxidative stress in a system.
+The patents covering the ‘2-tag’ method are held by Two-Tag Holdings Pty Ltd, a wholly owned subsidiary of OxiDx.

 Retinopathy – ARC Centre for Personalised Therapeutics Technologies